Terug naar de homepage van Forcheck

 Analysis

 FORCHECK can analyse separate program units, a set of program units and an entire program.
-FORCHECK first analyses the separate program units, then it constructs a call-tree.
-In the last phase the consistency of the set of analysed program units or the entire program is verified.
-Below you can read what FORCHECK actually does in each of its analyses phases.
+FORCHECK first analyses the individual program units.
+Then it constructs a call-tree and a module dependency tree.
+Subsequently the consistency of the set of analysed program units or the entire program is verified.
+Below you can read what FORCHECK actually does in each of these analyses phases.

 Program-unit analysis